Algebraic groups in non-commutative probability theory revisited: The Boolean group of states

-is a group that identifies with the Boolean group of states defined previously. \end{defn}
+is a group that identifies with the Boolean group of states defined previously. \end{prop}

-We will decompose the proof that the two definitions of the product agree in several steps.
-For notational clarity, we write temporarily $\ogreaterthan'$ for the product defined in Definition \ref{idprodb}.
+We will decompose the proof of the proposition into several steps.
 In the following arguments, we will use only the fact that the probabilistic definition of the product implies its associativity (the existence of a group structure will follow later from the identification of the two definitions of the product).
-Let us first compute explicitly the product law of $\mathcal G(\mathcal A)$ as defined in Definition \ref{idprodb} in the coordinates $\mathcal Y$, that is, the corresponding coproduct that we denote temporarily $\Delta_b$.
-From the definition of the product $\bullet$ of states, we get the cocommutative coproduct map:
+Let us first compute explicitly the product law of $\mathcal G(\mathcal A)$ as defined in Proposition \ref{idprodb} in the coordinates $\mathcal Y$, that is, the corresponding coproduct that we denote temporarily $\Delta_b$.
+From the definition of the product $\bullet$ of states, we obtain the cocommutative coproduct map: